Soul!: Cultural impact

 Its viewership in the African American community was enormous: a 1968 Harris poll estimated that more than 65% of African American households with access to the show watched it on a regular basis.
 In 1970 it was carried by 72 public television stations.

 Gayle Wald writes that "Soul! offered viewers radical ways of imagining—of hearing, feeling, and seeing—black community.
 Musically speaking, Soul! refused the division of black arts into high and low culture: the music of the concert hall versus the music of the Apollo.
 Soul! made room for both…"

-Ivan Cury was the program's staff director until 1970, when Stan Lathan (later a veteran television director and father of actress Sanaa Lathan) assumed the position.
-Producers included writer Alonzo Brown and actress Anna Marie Horsford, (later known for her roles on television series Amen and The Wayans Bros.).
-Occasional host Loretta Greene later appeared in the movies Black Girl and 1984's Solomon Northup's Odyssey, the original version of 12 Years a Slave.
+Ivan Cury was staff director until 1970, when Stan Lathan (later a veteran television director and father of actress Sanaa Lathan) assumed the position.
+Producers included writer Alonzo Brown and actress Anna Marie Horsford (later known for her roles on television series Amen and The Wayans Bros.).
+Occasional host Loretta Greene later appeared in the movies Black Girl and Solomon Northup's Odyssey, the original version of 12 Years a Slave.

 On April 22, 2018, Mr. SOUL! - a documentary film about Haizlip directed, produced and written by his niece Melissa Haizlip, premiered at New York City's Tribeca Film Festival.
 The award-winning film was released in limited theaters and virtual cinemas on August 28, 2020.
 As of December 2020, the film has won 19 awards, including 14 film festival awards.
 The documentary premiered on PBS on February 22, 2021.